PDKCbus/CollegeForecastPro/BRANCH_MERGE_STRATEGY.md

 ## Recommendation
 Use **Option 1** first.
 If there are too many conflicts, use **Option 2** to reset develop to match this working state, since this branch represents the complete, functional application with all enhancements.

-The goal is to preserve this working state as the new baseline for develop and master branches.
+The goal is to preserve this working state as the new baseline for develop and main branches.